AdrianNiu/nlp/README.md

 Standard NLP Workflow
 CRISP-DM Model is a Cross-industry standard process for data mining, known as CRISP-DM, which is an open standard process model that describes common approaches used by data mining experts.
 It is the most widely-used analytics model.
 Typically, any NLP-based problem can be solved by a methodical workflow that has a sequence of steps.
 The major steps are depicted in the following figure.

+Syntactic Regularities: Refers to grammatical sentence correction.
+Semantic Regularities: Refers to the meaning of the vocabulary symbols arranged in that structure.